 Until late last week, this auto-login mechanism worked even for the most sensitive parts of Google’s account-settings portal.
 This included the “Account recovery options” page, on which you can add or edit the email addresses and phone numbers to which Google might send password-reset messages.
 In short, if you can access the “Account recovery options” page for a Google account, then you can seize complete control of that account from its rightful owner.

 So, to recap:

-- You can use an ASP to link an Android device (or Chromebook, etc.) to a Google account, and
+You can use an ASP to link an Android device (or Chromebook, etc.) to a Google account

 Want to learn more about two-factor authentication?
-Download our guide to evaluating two-factor authentication
+Check out our guide to evaluating two-factor authentication!

 On his excellent Android Explorations blog, Nikolay Elenkov documented a rather in-depth investigation into the web auto-login mechanism on Android.
 This was a great starting point but still left a few gaps for our purposes.
 We wanted to learn how to exploit Google’s auto-login mechanism without using an Android device (or Chromebook, etc.) at all.

-To do this, we set up an an intercepting proxy with a custom CA certificate to watch the network traffic between an Android emulator instance and Google’s servers.
+To bypass the account verification, we set up an intercepting proxy with a custom CA certificate to watch the network traffic between an Android emulator instance and Google’s servers.
 When adding a Google account to the emulator (using an ASP), we saw the following request:

 POST /auth HTTP/1.1 Host: android.clients.google.com ... accountType=HOSTED_OR_GOOGLE&Email=user%40domain.com&has_permission=1&add_account=1&EncryptedPasswd=AFcb4...&service=ac2dm&source=android&androidId=3281f33679ccc6c6&device_country=us&operatorCountry=us&lang=en&sdk_version=17